 How to calculate property taxes in Montana

 To estimate property taxes in Montana, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 0.74%, so a property valued at $500,000 would have an estimated annual property tax of $3,700.
+This page applies the state average effective owner-occupied rate of 0.61%, so a home valued at $500,000 produces a baseline annual estimate of $3,050.

 Montana has no state sales tax; property taxes fund schools and local government and vary by county mill levy.